SaihajGulati/hw4/README.md

 cd hw4
 ```

-For the in-depth tests to work, make sure to add the hw4_tests folder under hw4
+For the in-depth tests to work, make sure to add the hw4_tests folder under hw4 and have all needed GTests packages installed and ready

 For part 2, compile the rudimentary test file with
 ```